 So enter my day yesterday.
 I started off with my bit of work that I do from home at 5:10.
 Yep, that's right folks, I awakened at 4:45 AM and began working whilst the rest of the house slept.
 And that was after getting up twice to nurse R and going to bed at approximately 11:15pm.
 Whilst I worked, I also balanced the checkbook, looked for a job, ate my breakfast, etc. In a break, I cooked turkey bacon, eggs, cinnamon toast (for M), and laid out canteloupe for the family's breakfast.
 I pulled out ground chicken, eggroll wrappers, and boneless chicken thighs to thaw, and put some brown rice on to soak.

-or to a job interview.
+I then dressed in a suit and got ready to head out the door to a job interview.
 I happened to glance in the mirror and realize my post-pregnancy form is NOT quite the same as my pre-pregnancy form and panic and change.
 I then headed out with the kids in tow, dropped them off at my dear mother-in-law's house, and proceeded to go do my interview.
 Since it was a phone interview, I went to a parking lot and parked, thinking it would save me time later on.
 I parked downwind of a dumpster who Advanced Disposal thankfully decided to empty whilst I was on my phone interview (Thanks guys, that sounded professional!).
 Post interview I went to Northside Hospital to see my friend's new beautiful baby girl.
 Then after spending WAY longer than I should have at the hospital, I hurried back to grab the kids.
 It took an hour to get them away from grandma, mostly due to M dancing on and off of grandma's aerobic step.

 Fast forward to home.
 Immediately R wanted to nurse, M wanted computer help, and I wanted to prep dinner so the evening would be easy.
-C
+Can anyone spell conflict of interest?

 My plan for dinner was Chinese.
 I know it may not be too American-traditional, but it was mostly healthy and well balanced, and most of it wasn't pre-packaged nonsense except the eggroll wrappers.
 And I'm not to the level of making those myself YET.